 7. Insure compliance with the policies and standards of the Task Force on Indigent Defense;

 9. Perform all other duties designated by the county judge.

-The judge or designee for each district court shall review the Affidavit of Indigence and Request for Court Appointed Counsel and such other information bearing on the financial status of the defendant and make a determination of indigence status and appoint counsel subject to approval by the county court where required by law within three (3) working days after receiving the request for court appointed counsel, if the defendant is in custody.
-If the defendant is not in custody and is found to be indigent, then counsel shall be appointed, if requested, at the defendant’s first court appearance prior to any adversarial hearing on said cause.
+The judge or designee for each county court shall review the Unsworn Declaration of Indigency and Request for Court Appointed Counsel and such other information bearing on the financial status of the defendant and make a determination of indigence status and appoint counsel subject to approval by the county court at law judge where required by law within three (3) working days after receiving the request for court appointed counsel, regardless of the custodial status of the defendant.
+If the defendant is not in custody and is found to be indigent, then counsel shall be appointed, if requested, at the defendant's first court appearance prior to any adversarial hearings on said cause.